 Cloth diapers require access to sufficient laundry facilities, which many families do not have.

-In 2015, we provided over 1.3 million diapers/adult incontinence products to our partner agencies; but we still fell short of the need by over five-hundred thousand.
+- Last fiscal year, we provided over 1.4 million diapers/adult incontinence products to our partner agencies; but we still fell short of the need by over five-hundred thousand.

 For every $1 dollar donated, we can distribute $3 worth of diapers!
 Make a donation.

 Access to a sufficient supply of diapers is essential for the health of Southern Arizona’s infants, disabled and elderly, and the quality of life of our community, but too many individuals don’t have the resources to adequately provide for this basic need.